 What is a no-burn alert?

-The South Coast Air Quality Management District (SCAQMD) will issue a 24-hour no-burn alert for residential fireplaces and outdoor fire pits and wood stoves when stagnant weather raises fine particulate pollution to unhealthy levels.
-Alerts will be issued only during winter months (November 1 through the last day of February) for specific areas or the entire South Coast Air Basin, depending on forecast.
-During a no-burn alert, SCAQMD requires that residents in no-burn areas refrain from all indoor and outdoor wood burning.
-The wintertime program became mandatory on November 1, 2011 under the provisions of Rule 445 – Wood-Burning Devices.
+The South Coast Air Quality Management District (SCAQMD) issues a 24-hour no-burn alert for residential fireplaces, outdoor fire pits and wood stoves when emissions and stagnant weather cause unhealthy levels of fine particulate pollution.
+Alerts are issued each year from November 1 through the last day of February, typically for the entire South Coast Air Basin.
+During a no-burn alert, SCAQMD requires that residents refrain from all indoor and outdoor wood burning.
+The wintertime program became mandatory on November 1, 2011 under the provisions of Rule 445

 How do I know if a no-burn alert has been issued?